Differentiating ImplicitlyUse implicit differentiation to find dy... | Channels for Pearson+

 1

-Start by differentiating both sides of the equation with respect to x.
-Remember that y is a function of x, so when differentiating terms involving y, use the chain rule.
+Start by recognizing that the equation xy = cot(xy) involves both x and y, and y is a function of x.
+This means we need to use implicit differentiation.

-Differentiate the left side: The derivative of x⁴ with respect to x is 4x³.
-For sin(y), use the chain rule: the derivative is cos(y) * dy/dx.
+Differentiate both sides of the equation with respect to x.
+For the left side, use the product rule: d/dx[xy] = x(dy/dx) + y.

-Differentiate the right side: Use the product rule for x³y².
-The product rule states that d(uv)/dx = u'v + uv'.
-Here, u = x³ and v = y².
-Differentiate u to get 3x² and v to get 2y * dy/dx.

 Verified video answer for a similar problem: